la2050/archive/_projects/2015/together-we-play-l-a.md

   bullying and exclusion.
 project_image: 'https://img.youtube.com/vi/44E5ezgbzHg/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/44E5ezgbzHg'
-'In one to three sentences, please describe your proposal.': >- Shane's Inspiration will help eliminate bullying by designing/developing 2 fully inclusive playgrounds in South Central Los Angeles, uniting children of all abilities through play.
-Once open, Shane's Inspiration will implement a city-wide school-based education program expansion that transforms the playgrounds into outdoor classrooms where profound lessons of acceptance and compassion are learned, helping to diminish harmful stereotypes that lead to bullying and exclusion.
 Where will you be working?:
   - South LA
   - County of Los Angeles